310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Eichi %}
-Yes, you see — Our client isn’t thinking of taking down their project just yet.
+Yes, you see — Our client isn’t thinking of taking down the project just yet.
 They do still plan to drop out of publicizing the PV, but—

 They were quite impressed by your work, so they told me they’d like to start the project over from scratch.

-Personally, as the one in charge of communication between both parties, this is everything I could ever ask for.
+Personally, as the agency in charge of communication between both parties, StarPro management also believes that this is everything they could ever ask for.
 Wedding-related projects always have incredible fan reception, and they work well as advertisements.

 Right, as for the actual matter I’d like to speak about—
 {% endbubble %}